Why Social Media and Booking Software Must Work Together

 Interactive features & Stories

-Polls, question stickers, “this or that” games in stories engage followers and increase visibility.
-When engagement is high, your posts may appear to more users — more potential bookings.
+Polls, question stickers, and “this or that” games in stories engage followers and increase visibility.
+When engagement is high, your posts may appear to more users and potentially lead to more bookings.

 Social proof and community building